Luke Haines: Brush with fame

 Their second album, Now I'm a Cowboy, (1994) featured "Lenny Valentino", which became one of their best-known songs.
 Soon after, Haines broke both of his ankles, resulting in the cancellation of much of their 1994 European tour.
 At the time he claimed "I jumped off a fifteen-foot wall[...]to finish the tour and get the insurance" but later, in the sleeve notes to greatest hits collection Das Capital, he denied that it was deliberate, writing "I merely drank too much wine and fell over."
-Confined to a wheelchair for most of 1995, Haines began writing the Auteurs' third album, After Murder Park.
+Unable to walk for most of 1995, Haines began writing the Auteurs' third album, After Murder Park.
 Bleaker and more introspective than previous albums, it was produced by Steve Albini and recorded at Abbey Road studios in North London.

 New projects

 The Auteurs recorded a session for John Peel on 20 February 1996.
 Soon after, Haines formed solo side project called Baader-Meinhof named after the German far-left terrorist group.
 The Auteurs briefly disbanded, only to reunite once more for their fourth album How I Learned to Love the Bootboys.